Chetan2708/React.JS_Projects/Project_2/README.md

 # You can preview this project here..
-[Live preview] the Crypto guide web-app(https://coin-trader-hq.vercel.app/)
+[Live preview](https://coin-trader-hq.vercel.app/) the Crypto guide web-app.

 # Getting Started with Create React App